Home> Blog> Solved - How to Determine PCB Trace Width and Current

 I'm working on a project to create a PCB but I'm stuck on the question of how wide my traces need to be to accept the ~25-30A bursts.
 Right now the traces are 150mil on the top and bottom layer in most spots, will this be enough?

 Current carrying capacity is the amount of current that flows in the PCB trace on continuous operation with an acceptable voltage drop.
 If the PCB traces are not designed for the current ratings required by the components, there could be burned-out traces, high voltage drops, and even a risk of fire due to heat generation in the traces.
-That's why you need to determine the PCB trace width and calculate its current when you design a PCB.
+That's why you need to determine the PCB trace width and calculate its current when you design a high-current PCB.

 burnt PCB trace